Q. Are there try-outs to be a part of your cheer organization?

 A: Our cheer season starts end of July and can run into early December depending upon the success of the teams.
 Practice begins during the last week of July/first week of August.
 Prior to the start of school, there is a requirement of 10 hours of conditioning for every cheer athlete.
 Practices will be up to 4 days/week.
 Once school begins, practice time is decreased to 6 hours a week, 3 days/week.
 There are 8 games in the regular season, generally starting the last weekend in August.
 Games are on Saturdays or Sundays mornings depending on the football schedule.
 The cheer athletes are required to be at the game field one hour prior to game time.
 If a team makes the playoffs, there are additional games.
 Of note, cheer competitions fall on Saturdays and the cheer athletes are still required to cheer for their teams if games are held on Sunday.

 Q. What do we bring for the 1st day?

 A. Shorts, t-shirt, tied sneakers, yoga mat or towel, and PLENTY OF WATER.

 Q. Where do we practice / what hours?

 A. All divisions practice indoors at the beginning of the season.
 The hours are generally 5:30 to 8:00 depending on the cheer division.
 In the past years, we utilized HUES and HBMS as well at HBHS for indoor practices.

 Q. What do the cheer athletes do?

 A. Each team has a football team to support.
-During each game, the squads do sideline cheers, jumps and stunts as well as perform a halftime routine.
+During each game, the squads do sideline cheers, jumps and may tumble and stunt depending on weather field conditions.